Ex-Rabobank traders to testify in own defence in Libor trial

 Those investigations resulted in charges against 22 people in the United States and United Kingdom and around $9 billion in regulatory settlements with financial institutions.

-(Reporting by Nate Raymond in New York; Additional reporting by Lincoln Feast in Sydney; Editing by Toni Reinhold)
+(Reporting by Nate Raymond in New York; Additional reporting by Lincoln Feast in Sydney and Morag MacKinnon in Perth; Editing by Toni Reinhold and Muralikumar Anantharaman)